White Sox vs. Tigers Player Props Betting Odds

-Player prop betting options for Riley Greene, Luis Robert and others are available in the Detroit Tigers-Chicago White Sox matchup at Comerica Park on Sunday, starting at 1:40 PM ET.
+Player prop bet options for Andrew Vaughn, Zach McKinstry and others are listed when the Chicago White Sox host the Detroit Tigers at Guaranteed Rate Field on Friday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with DraftKings!